dan-leo/Wireless-Gate-Controller/README.md

 # Wireless-Gate-Controller
-This is a project for E-design 314, a course hosted by Stellenbsch University.
+This is a project for E-design 314, a course hosted by Stellenbosch University.

 What does it do?
 It opens a gate, quite simply.

 It is built on a prototype board developed by Stellenbosch University.
 The routing is minimal, however, and the idea is that students develop their own wiring/designs.

+Here is the report: [goo.gl/RYua6i]goo.gl/RYua6i

 Of the main hardware, it has a Renesas RL78/G14 as the brains, a Powertip 16x1 lcd for user feedback, external FT230XS uart chip to communicate with an external test program at 9600 baud, a DRV8801 motor driver (40kHz PWM), a TSOP348X infra-red receiver, and a 2kHz buzzer for warning conditions.